YassineFadhlaoui/Openstack-Centos7/README.md

     ```

 to /etc/environment
-    - it disables NetworkManager and Firewalld because Firewalld uses iptables so certain steps will fail also NetworkManager will tend to change network adapters that openstack is aware of.
+* it disables NetworkManager and Firewalld because Firewalld uses iptables so certain steps will fail also NetworkManager will tend to change network adapters that openstack is aware of.
-    - activates the network service
+* activates the network service
-    -changes Linux policy(turns SELINUX to permissive )
+* changes Linux policy(turns SELINUX to permissive )
-    Finally it will ask you to reboot your system
+* Finally it will ask you to reboot your system

 ### add execution permission to packstack.sh and run it